 Rapid Antigen Tests (RATs)

-As part of the country's move to Phase 3 of the (Covid) Omicron response, Rapid Antigen Tests (RAT tests) are now the main method of testing.
-The introduction of RAT tests means many more people can access testing and get results more quickly, helping reduce the spread of the virus.
+Rapid Antigen Tests (RAT tests) are the primary method of testing.
+RAT tests are available free of charge and their easy accessibility means people can test and get results more quickly, helping reduce the spread of the virus.

 PCR testing is still available at Community Based Testing Sites (CBCT) sites and through general practices and some other providers.
 PCR tests (swabs) are generally used for vulnerable populations, healthcare workers, anyone unable to self-administer a RAT test, or for pre-admission testing on advice of your doctor.